wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 jQuery is a JavaScript library that saw an increased use in the early days of web development.
 However, with the improvements in JavaScript, it is often no longer necessary to use jQuery for many common tasks.

-Don’t use jQuery if you don’t need to — [You might not need jQuery](https://youmightnotneedjquery.com/) is a great site that shows you how to do some common tasks with plain JavaScript.
+Don’t use jQuery if you don’t need to — [You might not need jQuery](https://youmightnotneedjquery.com/) is a great site that shows you how to do many of these common tasks with plain JavaScript.

 For example, if you need to select an element by its ID, you can use the `document.getElementById()` method in plain JavaScript.